Abtohka (2019) – Digital Game (Unity)

 ‘Eshmun.
 An intricate tangle of cobbled streets on the west bank of the river.
 Townsfolk congregate in a large courtyard stretched out in front of a clock tower.
 Opposite, the large but plain lodgings of the Redfriars of Talek…‘

 A short Twine game about failing in your quest and adopting the values of the villain instead.
 Additionally featuring several randomised story names and events making each playthrough different.
 Made with Chris Gilbert for ProcJam 2015.
-Title art by Edward Welch.
+Title art illustrated by Edward Welch.